 Be a good citizen hiker.
 Stay on the boardwalk!

-At about a half mile, we negotiated a series of wide, high steps (poles are a good idea, here) before the trail became dirt.
+At about a half mile, we negotiated a series of wide, high steps (poles are a good idea here to save wear and tear on your knees) before the trail became dirt.
 As the trail wrapped around Clements Mountain, a marmot scurried through the alpine meadows that are also known as hanging gardens.